Los Angeles Dog Bite Lawyers

 At Bisnar Chase we have achieved a 96% success rate for over 10,000 clients; we know how to win your case and get you the help you need to move past your traumatic experience with as little pain as possible.

 Our team of dog bite lawyers have represented clients who have been bitten by an array of different canines; every dog attack reminds us how a seemingly innocent and friendly animal can turn into a frightening monster in a matter of seconds.
 In some cases, a reason for the attack is never identified and the dog had not had any previous record of being violent or dangerous.
+To learn more about the reasons why some dogs suddenly attack read this article on dog aggression.

 The Law Relating to California Dog Bites